awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-step-scaling.md

 + **Remove** — Decrease the target capacity of the fleet by a specified number of capacity units or a specified percentage of the current capacity\.
 + **Set to** — Set the target capacity of the fleet to the specified number of capacity units\.

-When an alarm is triggered, the auto scaling process calculates the new target capacity using the fulfilled capacity and the scaling policy, and then updates the target capacity accordingly\.
+When an alarm is triggered, the automatic scaling process calculates the new target capacity using the fulfilled capacity and the scaling policy, and then updates the target capacity accordingly\.
 For example, suppose that the target capacity and fulfilled capacity are 10 and the scaling policy adds 1\.
-When the alarm is triggered, the auto scaling process adds 1 to 10 to get 11, so Spot Fleet launches 1 instance\.
+When the alarm is triggered, the automatic scaling process adds 1 to 10 to get 11, so Spot Fleet launches 1 instance\.

-Note that when a Spot Fleet terminates an instance because the target capacity was decreased, the instance receives a Spot Instance interruption notice\.
+When a Spot Fleet terminates an instance because the target capacity was decreased, the instance receives a Spot Instance interruption notice\.

 **Limits**
 + The Spot Fleet request must have a request type of `maintain`\.
 Automatic scaling is not supported for one\-time requests or Spot blocks\.